 Canadian acoustic guitarist Les Finnigan specializes in composing, recording and performing new original pieces for solo acoustic guitar.
 His compositions combine modal and counterpoint techniques, standard and alternate tunings, and hybrid picking (fingerstyle and flatpicking), to create music that is artistic, thought provoking, and rich with melodic motifs.

-Les Finnigan has independently released 9 CDs and 2 DVDs and has sold thousands of copies to fans all over the world.
+Les Finnigan has independently released 9 CDs, 8 music books, and 2 DVDs and has sold thousands of copies to fans all over the world.
 He is regularly heard across Canada on several CBC Radio programs.
 His music has also been used in films, documentaries and television commercials.
 He is a tireless entertainer and performs over 300 days a year at venues ranging from coffee shops and restaurants to concert halls and outdoor festivals.
 He is also the producer of the West Coast Guitar Night, which has been a popular annual concert in Vancouver since 1999.